theuntamed839/AtomDB/AtomDB/Docs/Overview.md

    2. To improve on for 1 disk seek per request.
       1. Bloom
          1. Global Bloom filter to discard any non-existent key.
-         2. Level wise Bloom filter.
+         2. org.g2n.atomdb.Level wise Bloom filter.
-         3. File wise bloom filter. (here we are good with binary search on 10% keys).
+         3. File wise bloom filter. (here we are good with binary org.g2n.atomdb.search on 10% keys).
       2. Upper and lower bound check (SK and LK)
-      3. Then binary search from the latest file to the older files
+      3. Then binary org.g2n.atomdb.search from the latest file to the older files
       4. Can same the crc32c of keys in memory (Future)
 4. Cache all the open file descriptors.
 5. Minimize the number of files being accessed, need a better predictor and cache.
 6. improvement of Read, write
 7. improvement of compaction
-8. Making two sst in memory to write as one.
+8. Making two org.g2n.atomdb.sst in memory to write as one.
 9. Let's implement the WAL, MEM, SST, TABLE, COMPACTION, CACHE correctly and then add on with multithreading, lock free, virtual thread, SIMD, etc.
 10. can use treeset to find the overlapping intervals. and use posix_fadvise for compaction.
-11. can use posix_fadvise for writing sst.
+11. can use posix_fadvise for writing org.g2n.atomdb.sst.
 12. can use posix_fadvise for sequential reads.
 13. for random reads use mmap.
 14. Implement Manifest file https://github.com/google/leveldb/blob/main/doc/impl.md#manifest